Sam-Karanja/Neighbourhood/README.md

 ## Author

-The sole author of the project is Jonathan Mwita Chacha.
+The sole author of the project is Samuel Murigi.

 <hr>